How to Grow Potaoes in Hay or Straw Bales

 Pull back the layers of the haybale to make a hole large enough for your hand.
 Reach inside the hay bale to check the temperature.
 It should feel warm, but not hot.

 The center of the hay bales heat up during the decomposition process, but should have cooled down by day 10.
-If the inside of the bale still feels hot, allow it to cool for another day or two.

 Pull back the layers of the haybale to make a hole large enough for your hand.
 Reach inside the hay bale to check the temperature.
 It should feel warm, but not hot.

 The center of the hay bales heat up during the decomposition process, but should have cooled down by day 10.
-If the inside of the bale still feels hot, allow it to cool for another day or two.

 How do you plant the potatoes in the hay bale?